V-Rajasekar/README/Java/OCJP11/Chapter19-IO.md

    }
 }
 ```
-#### Buffering Binary Data
+#### **Buffering Binary Data**
-- Instead of reading the data one byte at a time, We read and write up to 1024 bytes at a time.The return value lengthRead is critical for determining whether we are at the end of the stream and knowing how many bytes we should write into our output stream.
+- Instead of reading the data one byte at a time, We `read and write up to 1024 bytes at a time`.The return value lengthRead is critical for determining whether we are at the end of the stream and knowing how many bytes we should write into our output stream.

 ```java
 void copyFileWithBuffer(File src, File dest) throws IOException {